datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .output}

-Line 4 shows the quality for each nucleotide in the read.
-Quality is interpreted as the
-probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call
-accuracy (e.g. 90%).
-To make it possible to line up each individual nucleotide with its quality
-score, the numerical score is converted into a code where each individual character
-represents the numerical quality score for an individual nucleotide.
-For example, in the line
-above, the quality score line is:
+Line 4 shows the [Pred quality score](https://www.illumina.com/documents/products/technotes/technote_Q-Scores.pdf) (Q score) for each nucleotide in the read.
+This score indicates the probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call accuracy (e.g. 90%).
+To make it possible to line up each individual nucleotide with its quality score, the numerical score is converted into a code, where each individual character represents the numerical Q score for an individual nucleotide.
+For example, in the line above, the Q score line is:

 ~~~
 CCCFFFFFGHHHHJIJJJJIJJJIIJJJJIIIJJGFIIIJEDDFEGGJIFHHJIJJDECCGGEGIIJFHFFFACD:BBBDDACCCCAA@@CA@C>C3>@5(8&>C:9?8+89<4(:83825C(:A#########################
 ~~~
 {: .output}

-The numerical value assigned to each of these characters depends on the
-sequencing platform that generated the reads.
-The sequencing machine used to generate our data
-uses the standard Sanger quality PHRED score encoding, using Illumina version 1.8 onwards.
+The numerical value assigned to each of these characters depends on the sequencing platform that generated the reads.
+The sequencing machine used to generate our data uses the standard [Sanger](https://sapac.illumina.com/science/technology/next-generation-sequencing/ngs-vs-sanger-sequencing.html) quality PHRED score encoding, using Illumina version 1.8 onwards.
-Each character is assigned a quality score between 0 and 41 as shown in
-the chart below.
+Each character is assigned a Q score between 0 and 41 as shown in the chart below.

 ~~~
 Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJ
                    |         |         |         |         |
-Quality score:    01........11........21........31........41
+         Q score: 01........11........21........31........41
 ~~~
 {: .output}

-Each quality score represents the probability that the corresponding nucleotide call is
-incorrect.
-This quality score is logarithmically based, so a quality score of 10 reflects a
+Each Q score represents the probability that the corresponding nucleotide call is incorrect.
+This Q score is logarithmically related to the
-base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
-These probability values are the results from the base calling algorithm and depend on how
-much signal was captured for the base incorporation.
+base calling error probabilities, and therefore a Q score of 10 (Q10) reflects a base call accuracy of 90% (or an incorrect base call probability of 1 in 10), but a quality score of 20 (Q20) reflects a base call accuracy of 99% (1/100).
+These probability values are the results from the base calling algorithm and depend on how much signal was captured for the base incorporation.
+Sanger sequencing systems generally produce base call accuracy of
+~99.4%, or ~Q20.

 Looking back at our read: